-Source: Table 15 of the proposal, and Comirnaty PSD, May 2025.
+Source: Table 15 of the proposal, and Table 11 Comirnaty PSD, May 2025.

 The proposal also presented a comparison of the VE across recent strain adaptations derived based on observational studies reporting severe COVID-19 outcomes (hospitalisation) and noted that VE was similar across XBB1.5, JN.1 and KP.2 adapted vaccines for severe COVID-19 outcomes.
 The estimate for XBB1.5 vaccine (65%) was drawn from the pooled RevMan analysis (month 1-3).
 The estimate for JN.1 vaccine (72.8%) was drawn from Volkman 2025.
 The estimate for KP.2 vaccine (68%) was drawn from Appaneal 2025.